javascript-tutorial/zh.javascript.info/1-js/02-first-steps/index.md

-# JavaScript 基础知识
+# JavaScript Fundamentals

-让我们来一起学习 JavaScript 脚本构建的基础知识。
+Let's learn the fundamentals of script building.